 What if you don’t qualify for tax amnesty?

 If you have tax debt but don’t qualify for a tax amnesty program, you may still qualify for a tax relief program.
 Tax relief programs are provided by the IRS and offer many ways to settle your debt.
 You may find a short- or long-term installment plan that works well for you.
 On the other hand, if there’s no way you can repay your debt, an offer in compromise might be the right option.
 Or if you just can’t pay anything now due to economic hardship, you may be able to qualify for currently not collectible (CNC) status.

 Hire a tax debt relief expert

 Taxes can be complicated and when you fall behind, the situation only gets more difficult.
-It can help to have someone on your side.
+It can help to have a tax relief company on your side.
 The best tax relief companies have tax lawyers and enrolled agents on staff, provide a money-back guarantee and charge competitive rates.

 Tax relief firms exist just for that purpose.
 They work with clients to understand their options and find the best solution.
 Oftentimes, they can help you save and ensure your interests are protected.
 If you’re not sure who to contact, review and compare our top recommended debt relief firms below.

 Jessica Walrack is a personal finance writer at SuperMoney, The Simple Dollar, Interest.com, Commonbond, Bankrate, NextAdvisor, Guardian, Personalloans.org and many others.
 She specializes in taking personal finance topics like loans, credit cards, and budgeting, and making them accessible and fun.